Algorithmic solvability of the lifting-extension problem: Equivariant effective homological algebra

 The original strong equivalence $C_*\LRa C_*^\ef$ gets replaced by an equivariant one $C_*\LRa BC_*^\ef$, where $BC_*^\ef$ is a bar construction of some sort; see \cite{Vokrinek} for details.

 Thus, although non-equivariant effective homology is not the same as equivariant effective homology, it is possible to construct one from the other.
-In this paper, effective homology will be always understood in the equivariant sense.
+In this paper, effective homology will be understood in the equivariant sense, unless stated otherwise.

 We recall that the \emph{Eilenberg--Zilber reduction} is a particular reduction $C_*(X\times Y)\Ra C_*X\otimes C_*Y$; see e.g.\ \cite{EML54,polypost,SergerGenova}.
 It is known to be functorial (see e.g.\ \cite[Theorem~2.1a]{EML54}), and hence it is equivariant.
 We extend it to pairs.